Harith al-Sudani: Early life

-Al-Sudani has grown up in Ramadi then Baghdad, within a strict disciplinarian family, working after school in his father's small print shop.
+Al-Sudani grew up in Ramadi then Baghdad, within a strict disciplinarian family, working after school in his father's small print shop.
 In university, he neglected his studies.
 Under pressure from family, he settled into an arranged marriage, returned to school to learn English and Russian, but eventually took a surveillance job for Iraq's oil infrastructures.
-The job didn't inspire Harith.
-Both Munaf al-Sudani and then Harith al-Sudani were recruited by the Falcons Intelligence Cell.
+The job did not inspire him.
+He and his brother Munaf were then recruited by the Falcons Intelligence Cell.
 Harith was hired in 2013, leveraging his computer and languages skills and assigned to monitor web traffic and telephone calls of terrorist suspects.

-Falcons recruit
+Career

 In 2014, with the emergence and sudden rise of ISIS, the Falcons were commissioned to infiltrate the group with undercover agents.
 Harith volunteered, motivated against ISIS crimes and children killed in ISIS attacks.
-Harith al-Sudani was promoted to Captain and started training to pose as a jihadist.
-His childhood and family origins from Ramadi, a Sunni regions at the core of ISIS' miscontenment and raise, allowed al-Sudani to adopt the Ramadi accent and pretend to be an disempowered Sunni.
-A Shia muslim, he trained himself into Sunni rituals, prayers, and favored Koran verses.
-He soon posed as Abu Suhaib, an unemployed sunni muslim from Baghdad.
+Harith al-Sudani was promoted to captain and started training to pose as a jihadist.
+His childhood and family origins from Ramadi, a Sunni-dominated regions at the core of ISIS' miscontenment and raise, allowed al-Sudani to adopt the Ramadi accent and pretend to be a disempowered Sunni.
+A Shia Muslim, he trained himself into Sunni rituals, prayers, and favored Koran verses.
+He soon posed as Abu Suhaib, an unemployed Sunni Muslim from Baghdad.

 His assigned mission was to infiltrate ISIS lair in Tarmiya, a town known to be a major source of suicide bombers to the capital.
 As Abu Suhaib, he was quickly recruited by local ISIS members within a monitored Tarmiya's mosque.